mgalang/mgalang.github.com/source/content/about.md

 date = "2019-09-29"
 +++

-Software Developer and Technical Architect with over 10years of industry experience.
+Is a Software Developer and Technical Architect with over 10years of industry experience.
 Specialises in backend, integrations, and architecture.
 Knowledgeable in scrum, and agile methodologies.

 Has worked with the following stacks and technology: